essex-lab/ProtoMS/doc/.man/protoms.rst

 An insertion move is a Monte Carlo move on a single GCsolute molecule, whereby the :math:`\theta` value of a GCsolute is turned from 0 to 1.
 Each insertion move comprises the following steps;

-1. A GCsolute molecule is randomly chosed from the set of loaded GCsolute molecules.
+1. A GCsolute molecule is randomly chosen from the set of loaded GCsolute molecules.
 The value of :math:`\theta` is examined; if it is set to 1 then another is chosen until the examined :math:`\theta` value is 0

 2. The GCsolute molecule is given a random position and orientation within the GCMC region.